CatherineTrevor/the_marketing_ally/README.md

 For small-medium enterprises (SMEs), local to Gothenburg, looking for ad-hoc marketing support, but without the large contracts, costly retainers, or lengthy project pitches offered by larger marketing consultancies / agencies, or without the need to hire staff.

-Users can purchase ad-hoc hours for project work, as well as purchase marketing templates online.
-Purchase of the marketing templates includes a free review of the documentation once completed (i.e. feedback on the budget, strategy, or plan as necessary) for account holders only.
-Users do not have to be logged in to purchase just the online templates, without the review.
+Users can purchase ad-hoc hours for project work, as well as marketing templates online.
+Purchase of the marketing templates includes a free review of the documentation once completed (i.e. feedback on the budget, strategy, or plan as necessary) for account holders only; this is to encourage users to leave their information.
+Users do not have to be logged in to purchase just the online templates without the review.

 **Services offered:**